How to keep on top of inheritance tax

-Keep a careful record of all your gifts to save your family from disputes later on
+Keep records of your gifts to save your family from disputes later on

 Giving to charity

-Gifts to certain charities and organisations can be free from inheritance tax.
-Furthermore, charitable gifts made in your will can (under certain criteria) reduce the rate of inheritance tax on everything else to 36 per cent.
+Gifts to charities and political parties can be free from inheritance tax.
+Furthermore, if you leave more than 10% of your assets in your will to charity, you can reduce the rate of inheritance tax on everything else to 36 per cent.
 So it pays to be generous!

 Most pension pots are entirely tax free if you die before the age of 75 (if you die later they are taxed at your beneficiaries’ marginal rate, which for most people is only 20 per cent).
 This means it makes sense to live off other assets (if you can) for as long as possible, and save your inheritance tax-proof pension for last.
 (However, you should not try to use your pension to deliberately shelter assets from inheritance tax, as HMRC are strict with those it perceives to be abusing the system.)